Joseph Crawford

 We finally got it up and running after the server came back online.
 The kids had a blast playing the game modes, and my son was thrilled.

-The YouTube Feature That Isn't Worth Using
+The Video Streaming Feature Isn't Worth Using

-My son wanted to try watching YouTube while shooting—this is a feature Huupe advertises prominently.
-I fired up the YouTube app, and at first glance, it looked pretty cool.
+My son wanted to try watching videos while shooting—this is a feature Huupe advertises prominently.
+The Huupe supports multiple streaming services, including Netflix, Hulu, and YouTube.
+I fired up an app, and at first glance, it looked pretty cool.
 You can watch videos while shooting baskets.
 What could be better?

 Actually, a lot could be improved.
 This feature is essentially useless.

+The speakers completely suck.
+At this price point, I expected at least decent audio.
+I'm seriously considering buying better-quality speakers and installing them myself at some point.
 If the streaming feature is something you care about, plan on using external speakers or headphones.
 The built-in audio simply doesn't cut it.

 What You Get